peburrows/mongo_db_logger/README.md

         include CentralLogger::Filter

-1. If using Rails < 3, configure environment.rb as shown below (in config/environment.rb).
-Otherwise, the logger is automatically initialized for all environments.
+1. If using Rails 3, SKIP this step.
+Otherwise, add the following to config/environment.rb:

        require 'central_logger'
        CentralLogger::Initializer.initialize_deprecated_logger(config)

-1. Add mongo settings to database.yml for each environment in which you want to use MongoDB for logging.
+1. Add mongo settings to database.yml for each environment in which you want to use the Central Logger for logging.
 The values below are defaults:

         development:
           adapter: mysql